a-type/graphql-cypher/README.md

     @cypher(match: "(user:User {id: $args.id})", return: "user")
 }
 ```

+Try a query!
+If all went well (and data is present in your database to match the query), you should get your node back!
+No resolvers necessary!

 > **Renaming the directives**: if the default directive names don't work for you (for instance, if you're still using `neo4j-graphql-js` `@cypherCustom` directive for part of your schema), you can rename them.
 Just assign the directives to different properties in `schemaDirectives`, and then create a configured middleware by importing `createMiddleware` from `graphql-cypher` and providing a config object.
 >